Designing 555 Astables

 The frequency is calculated using the same formula as for the 50% duty cycle circuit shown in Fig. 4.4.6, although this will be slightly affected by the forward resistance of the diodes:

 Also, in this circuit R is now made up of R3 + half of VR1 + R2 (or R1, which is the same value).
 Frequencies from a fraction of 1Hz to many tens of kHz can be obtained from Fig 4.4.8 by using different combinations of values for the timing capacitor C4 and the timing resistors R1, R2 and R3.
-To maintain a 1:1 mark space ratio R1 and R2 should be kept equal in value.
+To obtain a 1:1 mark space ratio with VR1 at its central position, R1 and R2 should be kept equal in value.

 Fig 4.4.9 shows the circuit in Fig. 4.4.8 constructed on Breadboard.